bees-hive/homebrew-hive/README.md

-# homebrew-insight
+# homebrew-hive
-Funny formulae for the Homebrew package manager.
+A Homebrew tap for the formulae of the Bees' Hive organization.

 ## How do I install these formulae?
 `brew install bees-hive/hive/<formula>`